Taking an organised approach to your studies can save you time in the long run. Here are some helpful suggestions for getting organised:

 - Study diary - Keep a diary for university work and note your teaching sessions and deadlines.
 Put in dates as soon as you receive them.

 - Stay informed - The University provides vital information about your teaching timetable, so check regularly for updates.
-To find out about the communication methods you should use, see Communication at Sussex.
+You should regularly check your sussex emails and the Student Hub.
+Log in to Canvas for your modules and Sussex Direct for your course information.

 - Filing system - Set up a filing system at the start of term.
 You could use a box folder for each module for lecture notes, handouts, notes from reading and photocopies.
 Alternatively, use a digital tool for making and organising materials.
 OneNote and Evernote are are good options that sync your notes across devices.
 If you want to store handouts digitally, try CamScanner to turn your phone into a scanner.